anoshandrews/ChestX-Pneumonia-CNN/README.md

 ## Installation and Setup

-To set up and run the project locally, follow these steps:
+To set up and run the project locally, you have two options: using a virtual environment or Docker.

 1.  **Clone the repository:**
     ```bash